Public relations for absolute beginners

 - Have an expert level of knowledge on your favourite subject?

 - Have an ability to hold a conversation about someone else’s favourite subject (even if it’s business)?

-Our aim at PR Place is to be a resource for professionals – at all stages of their development.
+Our aim at PR Place Insights is to be a resource for professionals – at all stages of their development.
 Our series of guides give practical advice on how to do and manage various aspects of the job.
-Our Friday #ThisWeekinPR posts summarise the issues and talking points of the week and let you hear from a range of inside voices.
+Our Friday round-up #ThisWeekinPR summarises the issues and talking points of the week and lets you hear from a range of inside voices.

 If you don’t know anyone working in public relations, these Friday round-ups suggest some people you can start to follow on social media.
 Most are friendly and many of them are employers too.
 Recruiters are aware of the challenge to look wider in search of talent, and many would welcome an approach from an enthusiastic newcomer.
 At very least, they may be able to offer you some advice.